darchr/gem5art-experiments/README.md

 In case of confusion on the directory structure to keep these files, refer to the gem5art npb tests [tutorial](https://gem5art.readthedocs.io/en/latest/tutorials/npb-tutorial.html).

-Once, you have downloaded all the files from [npb-experiments](npb-experiments/) folder of this repo, follow the following steps to run these experiments:
+Once, you have downloaded all the required files from this repo, follow the following steps to run these experiments:

 To create python3 virtual environment: